 The University of Miami is need-aware for undergraduate applicants and meets full demonstrated financial need for every admitted first-year and transfer student through the Miami Within Reach program.
 Prospective and admitted students who want to enroll but do not have the financial resources to attend are encouraged to visit the Financial Aid website for more information.

 The Admission Committee advises prospective students to complete the most challenging college preparatory program available to them at their respective high school.
-All undergraduate students enrolled at the University of Miami must have received a high school diploma or its equivalent, including the General Education Development (G.E.D.).
+All undergraduate students enrolled at the University of Miami must have received a high school diploma or its equivalent, such as the General Education Development (G.E.D.).

 Admission to undergraduate programs is granted by the Office of Undergraduate Admission.
 This office reviews and notifies applicants who qualify for acceptance.
 Admission must be granted in all cases by the Admission Committee; and, only a decision letter from the Office of Undergraduate Admission grants official admission to the University of Miami.